 Focus On Search Engine Optimization

 Now that your goal is to convert your blog into a profitable business, it is important to generate a consistent stream of new readers.
-For this reason, search engines, but the two you should be most concerned with are linking and content formatting.
+For this reason,

 Seek to with other blogs relevant to your subject matter.
 Search engines see links from related sources as a sign of credibility and authority in your field.